rcx/tcpbin/README.md

 Lastly, if it exists, `settings.py` is executed last, meaning you can override all of the defaults in there cleanly.

 You can select and deselect ports to serve on at the bottom of the file in `main`.
+You can also choose to use nginx or Apache to serve the logs; in fact, this is probably preferable.
+Simply comment out the server line in main for port 8000.

 ## Why?